Accessibility Innovations and Emerging Technologies Research Lab

 What is your main goal?

-Our main goal is to produce or reproduce material that has accessibility "built-in" and not as an afterthought.
+Our main goal is to make the learning experience equitable for all our students.
+This means cultivating a mindset that accessibility in a course is "built-in" and not an afterthought or a checkbox.
 We work closely with faculty (who request our help or service) to make their material available to all students!
 Furthermore, we also train faculty on the pedagogical and instructional aspects of accessibility — simply having accessible materials is not enough.
 For this we follow principles of Universal Design for Learning (UDL) and Learner-Centered Teaching.

 How much time does it take a project or course to complete transformation?